-For two consecutive years, readers of SnoRiders voted for Hudson Bay as their SledTown ShowDown provincial champion for Saskatchewan.
+For two consecutive years, and four of the last five years, readers of SnoRiders voted for Hudson Bay as their SledTown ShowDown provincial champion for Saskatchewan.
 For eight consecutive years, readers of SnoRiders magazine voted Hudson Bay their Favourite Overall Snowmobiling Area in Saskatchewan.
 Why?
 Maybe it has something to do with the snow, which is consistently deep and fresh, lasting well into April.
 Or, it could be that there are 690 kilometres of maintained trails, complete with 16 modern warm-up shelters.
 Either way, Hudson Bay deserves a spot on this list of top places to ride in Saskatchewan.
 See our Hudson Bay section for more info.

 With beautifully groomed trail networks, Porcupine Plain is a point of pride for Saskatchewan.
 Porcupine Plain is central for the Northeast and connects to all the other trails in the area to make a day trip to any other destination.
 The trails all lead to and from the community of Porcupine Plain.
 Devoted local club members, the Porcupine Trail Blasters, are always working hard to ensure that the riding here is some of the best you'll find in the province.
 See our Porcupine Plain section for more info.